 You must complete an application for entry to the Fine Arts Intermediate Course (form below).

 Send your portfolio (including a written statement) together with your Letter of Introduction and Application Form to the School of Fine Arts Reception by November 15.
 Applicants should expect to be advised of acceptance by the end of November.

 Currently sitting or have one or more NCEA Level 3 Visual Arts subjects: Provide a portfolio of 12 A4, A3, or PDF pages with examples from NCEA Level 3 Visual Arts subjects you are sitting.
 You may also provide examples of work outside of your examinations subject/s.

 One or two NCEA Level 3 Art subjects: Provide a portfolio of 12 A4, A3, or PDF pages with examples from your NCEA Art subjects.
 You may also provide more recent examples of work and work outside of your examinations subject/s.

 No NCEA Level 3 Visual Arts: Provide a portfolio of 12 A4, A3, or PDF pages with examples of your artworks.

 Re-admission to the Fine Arts Intermediate Year: Fulfil all enrolment requirements as for first-time applicant.

-- Your written statement should demonstrate your ability to express in writing a critical understanding of how your work operates, the decisions that determined what you have produced and what you are trying to address through your work.
-This should be submitted with your portfolio as an A4 sheet.
+- Your artist's statement should demonstrate your ability to express, in writing, a critical understanding of how your work operates, the decisions that determined what you have produced, and what you are trying to address through your work.
+This should be submitted with your portfolio as no more than one A4 sheet.

 - All work that does not include some form of return postage/courier, will be disposed of after March 31 of the year applied for.